-Anyone who has shopped at a bigger-box store knows it can be hard to figure out where to begin.
-There are dozens upon dozens of options that all seem as worthy as the next, but the reality is that products from any given brand are not all created equal.
+Anyone who has shopped at a big-box store knows it can be hard to figure out where to begin.
+There are dozens upon dozens of options that seem as worthy as the next, but the reality is products from any given brand are not all created equal.
 When you shop as regularly as we do, you learn that many brands just do some things better than they do others.
 Uniqlo, we’ve found, is one of those brands — its massive inventory needs to be carefully picked through to find gems like its expert-recommended undergarments, affordable layers to buy in bulk, or celebrity-approved jackets.
-Here, we’ve corralled every single piece of clothing from Uniqlo for men and women that our writers and editors — as well as fashion editors, celebrity stylists, Alaskan cruisers, art directors, actresses, and other cool people like Chris Black — have recommended on the Strategist.
+Here, we’ve corralled every single piece of clothing from Uniqlo that our writers and editors — as well as fashion editors, celebrity stylists, Alaskan cruisers, art directors, actresses, and other cool people like Chris Black — have recommended on the Strategist.
 One other thing we’ve learned from all our shopping at Uniqlo: Its website can be a bit wonky, so if you click on a product and it appears to be out of stock, be sure to check all colours and sizes before taking the website’s word for it.

 “Though it has three layers, including a built-in filter, the Airism mask is as breathable as we hoped,” we wrote after testing Uniqlo’s reusable cloth mask, which made our list of the best face masks you can buy online.
 Not only is the fabric lightweight (as its Airism name suggests), it’s also self-deodorizing and even has a UV-blocking mesh.